jontydelan/nsql_app/README.md

         `flask run`
  2. On PROD:
         `to be implemented`
+#
+Docker usage:
+1. local env:
+   Use `docker-compose up --build` to build the docker container with the aws secrets alternatively, 'docker -p 5000:5000 <docker-image-name>`

+3. Production:
+   Using CICD pipeline with github action and AWS ECS.

 # pages:

 - /Home  -> the main page for all the natural language prompts from the end user and responces